dharmeshgordhan/recipelibrary/content/recipe/glogg.md

 ## Prep

-Place the sugar and water in small saucepan and summer over a medium heat until the sugar han dissolved.
+Place the sugar and water in a saucepan and simmer over a med heat until the sugar is dissolved.
+Let it cool slightly.

-Pour the mixture into a larger saucepan and add the remaining ingredients.
+Add the remaining ingredients.

-Reduce the heat right down.
-You want to get the mature nice and hot, but not let it simmer at all.
-As soon as you do that, all the alcohol will evaporate and you'll have virgin glogg.
-Which is not quite an good outcome.
+Reduce the heat.
+You want to get the the mix hot, but not let it simmer.
+If it gets too hot, all the alcohol will evaporate and you'll have virgin glogg. lol.

-Leave it on a low heat for 30 minutes, until the aromatics have had time to release into the alcohol stew.
-Before serving strain out the ginger and other spices with a small sieve.
+Leave it on a low heat for 30 minutes, until the aromatics have had time to diffuse into the alcohol stew.

+Sieve out the ginger and other spices.

 To serve, ladle hot glögg into small glasses (you don't need much a few sultanas and almonds to the glass).
-By the time you've speed your way delicately to the bottom, they will have plumped up.
-Dig them out with a little spoon and enjoy.

 ### Tips

-H you have some cheesecloth or muslin, you can put the spices on and up into a little bag Then you can remove it at the end.
+If you have some cheesecloth or muslin, you can put the spices on and up into a little bag Then you can remove it at the end.

 * To toast almonds, bake at 180°C for 5 minutes or so until golden.